marsstrange/CMLS_project25/README.md

 2. Install SuperCollider VSTPlugin extention from [supercollider.github.io](https://git.iem.at/pd/vstplugin/-/releases)

+3. Install the oscP5 library in Processing:
+   - Go to Sketch -> Import Library -> Add Library -> search "oscP5" and install it

 Running the Application
 ----------------------
 1. Pull the project from github into your python IDE (preferably pyCharm):